cortezaproject/corteza-docs/CONTRIBUTING.md

 See [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).

-Summary of the article and the seven rules of a great Git commit message
+Summary of the article and the seven rules of a great Git commit message.

- 1. Separate subject from body with a blank line
+ 1. Separate subject from the body with a blank line
  2. Limit the subject line to 50 characters
  3. Capitalize the subject line
  4. Do not end the subject line with a period